Safe and Sound Protocol — United States

 SSP Connect

 A gentle introduction with unfiltered music.
-Prepares your nervous system for the more active phase that follows.
+Prepares your nervous system for what follows.
 Especially helpful if you are highly sensitive or want to ease in slowly.

 The active neural program.
 Gradually filtered music takes your middle ear muscles through their full training.
 This is where the deeper shift tends to happen.